-To make a gasoline marine engine boats safe:
+To make a gasoline engine boats safe:

-Look for a marine engine where all the main maintenance points, such as oil dipstick, sump pump, filters and belts are mounted on the [ front of the engine ] where they are accessible without dismantling the marine engine bay compartment.
-A small yacht’s inboard marine engine is often located under the companionway steps with the steps being removable allowing access to the engine.
+Look for a marine engine where all the main maintenance points, such as oil dipstick, sump pump, filters and belts are mounted on the [ front of the engine ] where they are accessible without dismantling the engine bay compartment.
+A small yacht’s inboard engine is often located under the companionway steps with the steps being removable allowing access to the engine.

 The marine gearbox is only contains head, astern and neutral gears.
 The gearbox is often designed with a down-angle at the output end, enabling the marine engine to be installed on a horizontal level.